nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 # Git as a Data Source

-Using Git&trade; as a Data Source feature was developed to provide the ability to populate existing data, templates, scripts, and much more into Nautobot; while leveraging the benefits that GitHub already provides including issue tracking, discussions, pipelines, and approvals.
+The "Git™ as a Data Source" feature was developed to provide the ability to populate existing data, templates, scripts, and much more into Nautobot; while leveraging the benefits that tools such as GitHub and GitLab already provide, including issue tracking, discussions, pipelines, and approvals.

-For more technical details on how to use this feature, please see the documentation on [Git Repositories](https://nautobot.readthedocs.io/en/latest/models/extras/gitrepository/).
+For more technical details on how to use this feature, please see the documentation on [Git Repositories](../models/extras/gitrepository.md).

 ## Supported Providers